tritemio/FRETBursts/docs/source/index.rst

 Welcome to FRETBursts's documentation!
 ======================================

+:Author: Antonino Ingargiola
+:Contact: tritemio@gmail.com
-*Version:* |version|
+:Version: |version|

-FRETBursts is an open-source toolkit for analysis of single-molecule FRET data acquired by single and multi-spot confocal systems.
+FRETBursts is an open-source (GPLv2) toolkit for analysis of single-molecule FRET data acquired by single and multi-spot confocal systems.

 For more general info you may want to vist